Uberspace/lab/source/guide_kimai.rst

  […]
  [isabell@stardust ~]$

-Install all neccessary dependencies using Composer.
+Install all necessary dependencies using Composer.
 This can take some time.

 ::